Probabilistic Uncertainty Quantification of Prediction Models with Application to Visual Localization: Uncertainty Quantification Method

 \subsection{Location Prediction from Image Retrieval}

 Let $X=\{k_i\}_{i=1}^N$ be a set of database images with known GPS locations $r(k_i)$.
 Given a query image $q$, our goal is to estimate the location where the image was taken.
 As images taken from close-by poses should preserve some content similarity, we find the \emph{closest} image $f_\text{closest}(q;X)$ from database $X$ and use its corresponding location as the predicted location $\hat{r}(q)=r(f_\text{closest}(q;X))$.
 We define the \emph{closest} image as the image with the most number of keypoint matches $n_\text{kpm}$ to the query image.
 However, performing keypoint matching of the query image to all $N$ database images is computationally expensive.
 Therefore, more efficient global feature matching (NetVLAD~\cite{7780941}) is performed first, followed by neural keypoint matching (SuperPoint\cite{superpoint} + SuperGlue~\cite{superglue}) on the top $n\!<<\!N$ candidate images.
-This pipeline is shown in \autoref{fig:vislocpipeline} (top, green).

 A standard location prediction from image retrieval pipeline typically uses a database from just one traversal (passing the route once).
 We propose to use \emph{multiple databases} from multiple traversals, motivated by several key observations.
 First, a query image has a non-zero distance to even its closest image from a database (see \autoref{fig:motivation1}).
 Using multiple traversals increases the database image options and thus lowers the average error.
 Second, as the query image for localization can originate from different weather and lighting conditions, it is important to diversify the database images to reduce potential errors (those from the traversal and from keypoint mismatches).
 Finally and most importantly, data from multiple traversals can be used to provide a localization uncertainty prediction, as will be shown in \ref{sec:uncertainty_pred}.